The Nations Shall Seek the LORD in Jerusalem

 Moses chose able men out of all Israel, and made them heads over the people, rulers of thousands, of hundreds, of fifties, and of tens.
 Ex.
 18:25

-We grasp Messiah’s hem, for He is the only one who knows the way.
-There is only one who can bring peace between God and man, or can cover our nakedness.
+They have come to cleave to the only one who knows the way.
+There is only one who can bring peace between God and man, or who can cover our nakedness.
 There is no other by which men are saved.
-The “many people” can be from any time, and obviously any place.
+The Jew whose hem to whom one must cleave is Messiah’s.
+The “many people” can be from any time, and obviously, any place.
+The “Jew” they are cleaving to Messiah Himself.
+For it is only He who can bring men to God.

 And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.”
 Acts 4:12